 This is the most complex and technically difficult part of the AI hardware stack.

-Taiwan is a global leader in advanced chip fabrication.
-TSMC manufactures many of the world’s most advanced processors, including chips used in AI systems.
-South Korea is a major producer of memory chips.
-Samsung and SK Hynix manufacture large amounts of High-Bandwidth Memory (HBM), which helps supply data quickly to AI processors.
-The United States leads in chip design and the software ecosystems used to run AI systems.
-Companies such as NVIDIA, AMD, Intel, and Apple design processors used in many AI workloads.
-In the Netherlands, ASML produces extremely advanced lithography machines required to manufacture the most advanced chips.
+Taiwan remains a global leader in advanced chip fabrication, with TSMC manufacturing many of the world’s most advanced processors.
+However, supply chain diversification efforts are pushing some production to the U.S., Japan, and Europe.
+South Korea is a major producer of memory chips, with Samsung and SK Hynix manufacturing large amounts of High-Bandwidth Memory (HBM), which is in high demand for AI workloads.
+USA leads in chip design and software ecosystems, with companies like NVIDIA, AMD, Intel, and Apple designing processors used in many AI workloads.
+NVIDIA’s Blackwell and AMD’s Instinct MI300 series are now key for AI.
+Netherlands is home to ASML, the sole supplier of extreme ultraviolet (EUV) lithography machines, which are required to manufacture the most advanced chips.
 Japan supplies important semiconductor manufacturing equipment and materials, including silicon wafers and photoresists.
+China is accelerating domestic production, but still lags in cutting-edge nodes due to export controls.

 Hardware and Server Assembly